 Getting a loan doesn’t depend on your income and is not subject to credit checks.

-- At an approved college or training provider in England.
+- You must be at an approved college or training provider in England.

-- Aged 19 or older on the first day of your approved course.
+- You should be aged 19 or older on the first day of your approved course.

-- Currently living in the UK and have been living in the UK three years before starting your course.
+- You must currently live in the UK and have been living in the UK three years before starting your course.

-- A UK citizen or have a ‘settled status’.
+- You must be a UK citizen or have a ‘settled status’.
 This means there are no limits on how long you can stay in the UK.

-- Enrolled on a Level 3 to 6 qualification.
+- You are enrolled on an eligible Level 3 to 6 qualification.
 Ask your college or training provider to find out whether your qualification is eligible.

 Assess your financial situation before committing